Ricc4rdo0107/TermuxBootanimtion/README.md

-Soon I will post a better script (jk)
+Soon I will post a better script (I didn't)

 # TermuxBootanimtion